 Hunger Crisis In the DRC

-Decades of civil war have brought havoc to the DRC, leaving millions dead or displaced.
-Today, they face another killer: COVID-19.
-The deadly combination has caused widespread hunger – nearly 20 million Congolese people are food insecure – and WFP is scaling up its operations to save their lives.
+Decades of civil war have wrought havoc on the DRC.
+Now, the country faces another killer: COVID-19.
+The deadly combination has caused widespread hunger – one out of every four Congolese are hungry – and WFP is scaling up operations to save their lives.

 DRC: A Fight for Peace

 At the end of November, armed groups began targeting civilians and Ebola health centers, forcing aid groups – including WFP – to suspend their operations and withdraw their staff.
 This Ebola outbreak has become the second biggest on record, killing over 2,200 people since mid-2018.
 WFP is working to deliver food to people suspected of carrying the disease so they don’t need to leave their homes.Photo: WFP/Deborah Nguyen

 The DRC Government declared an outbreak of the Ebola virus.
 Though the outbreak is primarily a health crisis, it hurts local businesses, prevents children from going to school and pushes people further into hunger.
 WFP was on the frontlines of the crisis response, delivering food to 440,000 people and meals to 25,000 schoolchildren in Ebola-affected areas.Source: Press Release Photo: WFP/Tara Crossley